Becoming a better leader is the most effective way to boost team performance.

 Unexpected Weaknesses of the Affiliative Leadership Style

 No leadership style lacks drawbacks.
-If you’re considering becoming an affiliative leader, keep these weaknesses in mind so that you can mitigate their effects on your team.
+If you’re considering becoming an affiliative leader, keep these weaknesses in mind to mitigate their effects on your team.

 1) Positive Feedback Doesn’t Solve Performance Issues